Last updated December 2013

-- absorbing the organism across the placenta after maternal infection (mother to unborn baby)
+- Transmission of the organism across the placenta after maternal infection (mother to unborn baby).

-- absorbing the organism from infected matter entering human body fluids; if, for example, during the process of lambing, material splashes into eyes or open cuts.
+- Transmission of the organism from infected matter entering human body fluids; if, for example, during the process of lambing, material splashes into eyes or open cuts.

-- absorbing the organism from transplanted organs or blood products from other humans with acute or latent toxoplasmosis or inhalation of sporulated oocysts (possible but very unusual).
+- Transmission of the organism from transplanted organs or blood products from other humans with acute or latent toxoplasmosis or inhalation of sporulated oocysts (possible but very unusual).

 Toxoplasmosis can not be caught by stroking a cat or having a cat as a pet.
 The infection comes from coming into contact with the infected faeces of a cat.